List of Transformers film series cast and characters: Charlie Watson

 Charlie Watson (portrayed by Hailee Steinfeld) is a teenage girl who works at an amusement park hot dog stand in Bumblebee.
 During her early life, Charlie was part of a champion swim team, but quit after her father's untimely death.
 She becomes friends with Bumblebee, who has lost his voice and memory after arriving on Earth.
 She is drawn into the Cybertron skirmish when Dropkick and Shatter track down Bumblebee on Earth, and helps stop them from revealing the location of Optimus Prime to the Decepticons.
 She realizes that Bumblebee has a greater purpose on Earth and they part ways.
 In the final scene, Charlie finishes fixing the car that she and her father were working on.

-Mr. Watson
+Noah Díaz

+Noah Díaz (portrayed by Anthony Ramos) is an ex-military electronics expert who lives with his family in Brooklyn, trying to support them.
+After aiding the Autobots and Maximals in saving Earth from Terrorcons and Unicron, Noah is invited by Agent Burke for a seemingly normal security job, only to learn that Burke is actually recruiting him to G.I.
+Joe.

+Elena Wallace

+Elena Wallace (portrayed by Dominique Fishback) is an African-American artifact researcher and an intern at a museum whose boss keeps taking credit for her work.
+Despite some reluctance, her courage and compassion pushes her to join the Autobots in their search for the Key, and helps them and the Maximals to save Earth from Unicron.
+She gains credit for the Peruvian temple she found under Cusco.

+Order of the Witwiccans

+The Order of the Witwiccans is a group of the descendants of Merlin who know the presences and secret histories of Transformers on Earth that was founded in 484 AD.
+Most of its known figures that became members of this group include famous people throughout history.
+Their motto is "No sacrifice, No victory".